The Meaning of Connascent

 Philosophical Usage (Neoplatonic & Vedantic)

-Extended to metaphysical co-arising—entities that emerge together from a common source maintain perpetual connection to that source and to each other.
+Extended beyond time into metaphysics.
+Things that arise together from a single source stay tied to that source, and to each other, permanently.

 Botanical & Biological Usage